 Belief and practice are not the same thing.
 Belief is basically Theism, practice is action.
 This is why I call myself a Hellenic Polytheist, because Polytheism is about Theism and belief in Gods, it’s not about practice.
 Certainly, it’s part of traditional Hellenic practice, but it is not exclusively tied to one.
 Someone who believes in the Christian God, for example, would be a Christian Theist.
 They may not be a Catholic or a Protestant, but they are Christian.

-Stilian Ariston: You can’t have hellenic blood, unless you are an ancient Greek.
-Blood is not a Provider of Ethos, Worldview, Religion or language.
-Even if you’ve had “hellenic blood” – what an absurd Idea! – your Ethos is not hellenic at all.
+Stilian Ariston: You can’t have Hellenic blood, unless you are an ancient Greek.
+Blood is not a provider of ethos, worldview, religion or language.
+Even if you’ve had “hellenic blood” – what an absurd Idea! -, your ethos is not hellenic at all.
 That’s all I need to know.
-You can believe in everything you want to and practice what ever you like, that’s your thing, but calling your Cult “Hellenic” and presenting your group as “hellenic polytheistic” is an issue, because your false claim harms our profile and people may think that Hellenic Religion includes a traditional and a non-traditional aspect, which is not true.
-You don’t need any blood to be a Hellenic Polytheist, but the Ethos and worldview of the Hellenes.
-And if you wanna be an ethnic Hellene, you also have to speak the hellenic language.
+You can believe in anything you want and practice anything you like, that’s your problem, but calling your cult “Hellenic” and presenting your group as “hellenic polytheistic” is an issue for us, because your false claim harms our profile and people may think that Hellenic religion includes a traditional and a non-traditional branch, which is not the case.
+You don’t need any blood to be a Hellenic Polytheist, but the ethos and worldview of the Hellenes.
+And if you want to be an ethnic Hellene, you also have to speak the Hellenic language.

-In order to be a Hellenic Polytheist, your WAY honoring the Gods must be such.
-Julian (origin: roman), Sallustius (origin: roman), Porphyry (origin: phoenician) and Iamblichus (origin: syrian) haven’t had greek blood in their veins, but they were Hellenes.
+In order to be a Hellenic Polytheist, your WAY honouring the gods must be the Greek way.
+Julian (origin: roman), Sallustius (origin: roman), Porphyry (origin: phoenician) and Iamblichus (origin: syrian) haven’t had Greek blood in their veins, but they were Hellenes.
 Why?
-Because of their Ethos and Worldview.
-The Ethnos itself is a group of people who share a common religion, culture and customs.
-We Hellenes don’t “believe” in the Gods, we recognize and honour them in the GREEK WAY, otherwise we wouldn’t practice Hellenismos, but something different.
+Because of their ethos and worldview.
+The ethnos itself is a group of people who share a common religion, culture and virtue system.
+We Hellenes don’t “believe” in the Gods, we recognize and honour them in the GREEK WAY, otherwise we wouldn’t practice Hellenismos, but something else.
 Hellenismos means “of the Greeks, Hellenism […].
 II. use of a pure Greek style and idiom […].”
 H. G. Liddell, R. Scott: A Greek-English Lexicon. p.
 536, Oxford University Press, New York 1996.
-In Hellenismos Religion is not a matter of personal choice.
-“My” way has to be the way of my Ethnos.
-If I am a bigot, then the Lakotas are bigots too.
+In Hellenismos, religion is not a matter of personal likes and dislikes.
+“My” way has to be the way of my ethnos.
+If I am a bigot, then the Lakota are bigots too.
 You are intolerant and can’t take no for an answer.
-We have enough diversity in Hellenism, we don’t need a new one.
+We have enough diversity in Hellenism so we don’t need a new one.
 There are many ways to be Hellenic, and all these ways come from ancient Greece, otherwise they wouldn’t be hellenic.
-So prove me that “NeoPaganism” is ancient greek.
-I am just an ordinary Hellene; every Hellene is a traditionalist, because our religion is traditional, what else could we be than Traditionalists?
+So prove me that “NeoPaganism” is (ancient) Greek.
+I am just an ordinary Hellene; every Hellene is a traditionalist, because our religion is traditional one, what else could we be than traditionalists?

-You don’t understand: Hellenic Polytheism is ancient, so if you practice H.P., you practice an ancient and historical-known Religion.
+You don’t understand: Hellenic Polytheism is ancient, so if you practice H.P., you practice an ancient and historical-known religion.
 Hellenismos has many ways, the way of sparta, athens, and so on, but it contains no “neopagan” or “islamic” or whatsoever way.
-Diversity doesn’t mean that every new cult is hellenic, it means that in ancient times the Hellenic Ethnos had, not endless, but many ways to honour the gods.
-But their ways were hellenic.
-Maybe there are no “true ways”, but our way has to be Greek to be right.
+Diversity doesn’t mean that every new cult is Hellenic, it means that in ancient times the Hellenic ethnos had, not countless, but many ways to honour the gods.
+But these ways were Hellenic.
+There may be no “true ways” in a universalistic sense, but our way has to be Greek.
 That’s all we need.

 Chris Aldridge: So all of the ways to be Hellenic come from the ancient Greeks.
 So all of the City States are able to instruct on correct practice?

-Stilian Ariston: Hey, you can call your self as you wish.
-The orthodox Christians say they are Hellenes, too.
-You can call your self a Hindu and believe in Allah, an Atheist an believe in Jesus or a Hellene that practices “NeoPaganism”.
-I don’t want to change your mind, I want to warn people about you.
-In Hellenism an Ethnos is a group of people with common religion, customs, culture and heritage.
-But our own heritage is not hellenic, only our identity, and that’s enough.
+Stilian Ariston: Hey, you can call yourself what you like.
+The orthodox christians say they are Hellenes, too.
+You can call yourself a Hindu and believe in Allah, an Atheist an believe in Jesus or a Hellene who practices “NeoPaganism”.
+I don’t want to change your mind, I want to inform people about you.
+In Hellenism the term ethnos means a group of people with common religion, customs, culture and heritage.

-I said, there are many ways WITHIN Hellenismos to practice correct in the way “of the fathers”, not that you can honour them in selfmade or “neopagan” ways and call it then “Hellenism”.
+I said, there are many ways WITHIN Hellenismos to practice correct in the way “of our fathers”, not that you can honour the gods in selfmade or “neopagan” ways and call it then “Hellenism”.
 You are wrong: the concept of “believing” is alien to my culture.
-The core of our piety is orthopraxy which defines our cult.
-The Hellenes used the verb “nomizein” which means recognize.
-You can’t compare an ethnic Religion/Ethnicum like Hellenism with Christianity, they are total different systems.
-The Core of eusebeia/piety was and still is orthopraxy (“correct practice”).
+The core of our piety is orthopraxy, which defines our cult.
+The Hellenes used the verb “nomizein”, which means recognize.
+You can’t compare an ethnic Religion/Ethnicum like Hellenism with Christianity, as they are totally different systems.
+The core of eusebeia/piety was and still is orthopraxy (“correct practice”).